Menu

 Do I get a certificate after the R course?

-Yes — when you finish Coddy's R programming course you receive a free certificate of completion.
-It's a verifiable proof point you can add to your resume or share on LinkedIn alongside any analysis projects or notebooks you've built.
+Yes.
+Finishing the R programming course gives you a free certificate of completion.
+A verifiable proof point you can add to your resume or share on LinkedIn alongside any analysis projects or notebooks you've built.

 Learn R with Coddy